Share This Article

 Tiffany's Career to Date

 Tiffany Young relocated from Los Angeles to Seoul at age 15 to train with SM Entertainment before debuting as a member of Girls' Generation in 2007.
-The group became one of K-pop's most commercially dominant acts, accumulating 16 number one singles, over 1.8 billion YouTube views, more than 120 awards, and 15 album releases across their career.
-As part of the subunit Girls' Generation-TTS, Tiffany made chart history when their 2012 EP Twinkle became the first entry on the Billboard 200 by a Korean girl group, as noted by Billboard's chart archive.
-Her May 2016 solo debut EP I Just Wanna Dance reached the top 5 on Billboard's World Albums chart, followed by the 2019 Babyface-assisted Lips on Lips, which peaked on the Independent Albums chart.
+Billboard's chart archive notes that Girls' Generation-TTS made history in 2012 when Twinkle became the first Billboard 200 entry by a Korean girl group.
+Tiffany then launched her solo career with I Just Wanna Dance in May 2016, and Billboard data shows the EP reached the top five on the World Albums chart.
+That run was followed by the 2019 project Lips on Lips, which peaked on the Independent Albums chart.
+Those milestones matter because Tiffany is not returning to solo music as a nostalgia act.
+She is re-entering a lane she already proved she could carry on her own.

 Recent Work Beyond Music